MarcWeber/haxe-dbtool/README.md

 of the current database schema.
 You'll learn soon about its purpose.
 Just note that at the end of scheme1 the db_version table is updated to reflect the change.

-// TODO SPOD objects will be created as well in the near future

 Let's play around and add another field called landing_page: